Dishasuryawanshi0104/Data-Analysis-project-on-Nykaa-using-Web-Scrapping-EDA-and-MySQL/README.md

-# Data-Analysis-project-on-Nykaa-using-Web-Scrapping-and-EDA
-Conducted an end-to-end Data Analysis project on Nykaa product data using Web Scraping and Exploratory Data Analysis (EDA).
-Extracted, cleaned, and analyzed product data to uncover insights related to pricing trends, discounts, customer engagement, and category performance using Python and visualization techniques.

-## Nykaa Data Analysis using Web Scraping & EDA
+# Nykaa Data Analysis using Web Scraping , EDA and MySQL

 #### Project Overview

-This project focuses on collecting and analyzing product data from the Nykaa website using Web Scraping and Exploratory Data Analysis (EDA) techniques.
+This project focuses on collecting, cleaning, storing, and analyzing product data from Nykaa using Web Scraping, Exploratory Data Analysis (EDA), and MySQL.

-The main objective of this project is to extract useful business insights from beauty and cosmetic product data such as pricing, discounts, ratings, product categories, and brands.
+The main objective of this project is to extract meaningful business insights from beauty and cosmetic product data such as pricing, discounts, ratings, brands, and product categories.

 #### The project includes:

 Web Scraping of Nykaa product data
 Data Cleaning & Preprocessing
 Exploratory Data Analysis (EDA)
+MySQL Database Design & SQL Analysis
 Data Visualization
-Business Insights Generation
+Business Insight Generation

 #### Objectives
 Scrape product-related data from Nykaa
+Store structured data in MySQL database
-Clean and preprocess raw data
+Clean and preprocess raw scraped data
-Perform detailed exploratory data analysis
+Perform exploratory data analysis
-Identify trends and patterns in beauty product pricing and ratings Generate meaningful business insights using visualizations
+Analyze pricing, discounts, ratings, and brand performance Generate meaningful business insights using SQL and visualizations

 #### Tech Stack
 Python
+MySQL
 Pandas
 NumPy
 Matplotlib